SvenGastauer/SurvPlan/README.md

 Author: Sven Gastauer, Feb.
 2023
 Institute: [Thünen Institute for Sea Fisheries](https://www.thuenen.de/en/institutes/sea-fisheries) , Operational Observation Systems

+## Copyright and licence
+    Copyright (C) 2023 Sven Gastauer.

+    This file is part of SurvPlan.

+    GNU GENERAL PUBLIC LICENSE
+                       Version 3, 29 June 2007

+    Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
+    Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 ## Description
 Transect Planner for acoustic surveys